Jsedwards1/stockquotes_ann/README.md

 # ann.py #

 This artificial neural network features a standard neural network developed without the use of any machine learning libraries.
-This was an intional decision as I wanted to understand from first principles the mathematics and programming behind the processes involved (feedforward methods, backpropagation, training/testing etc.)
+This was an intional decision as I wanted to understand from first principles the mathematics and programming behind the processes involved (feedforward, backpropagation, training/testing etc.)

 I have to give thanks to Michael Nielsen and his excellent walkthrough of [Using neural nets to recognize handwritten digits](http://neuralnetworksanddeeplearning.com/chap1.html).
 His code provided an excellent foundation and a great walkthrough on implementing vector calculus in python.